castix/TappedOut/README.md

 # Tapped Out Mods
-This is an open-source project for cheats&mods concerning Tapped Out (Simpsons) created by castix
+This is an open-source project of upcoming cheats for Tapped Out (Simpsons) which will be available on various sites.

+Created by castix

 #MIT License
 The MIT License (MIT)